ManhTrinhNguyen/Linux-OS/README.md

     - Each user has it owns space
     - Each user has it owns configuration

-  - There also program that has to be system-wide :
+  ----There also program that has to be system-wide----

   ----/bin----
     - Stand for binary